 aneurysm, Atticus Finch, Best conversation of the week, children dealing with illness, HAWMC, Health Writing Activist Monthly Challenge, mastectomy, social media, To Kill a Mockingbird, tom waits, WEGO

 Late yesterday afternoon, we decided to go to Target.
-I reminded my daughter to grab her phone, because mine had died.
-As usual.
+I reminded her to grab her phone, because mine had died.
 As we were heading out the door, she noticed a text from one of her school-friends: “Hey people, I am at the hospital and I really need someone to talk to just to take my mind away from where I am.”
 My daughter, immediately concerned, decided she would call from the car.
 From her responses, I surmised that her friend was in a hospital waiting room, providing moral support for a mutual friend with an immediate family member who was undergoing major surgery.

 As I drove along the freeway, I could sense my daughter’s anxiety increase.
 She listened more than she talked, and when the time seemed appropriate, she offered advice.
 There was the mention of a little girl – perhaps 3 or 4 years old – and an exclamation from my daughter that life can so unfairly and cruelly disrupt the life of young children.
 I assumed the little girl was a younger sibling not yet aware of what was going on in the hospital.
 My daughter drew from her own experience, “When I was little,” she confided, “my dad had an aneurysm, but my parents didn’t tell me.
-They didn’t want me to freak out I guess.”
+They didn’t want me to freak out, I guess.”
 She’s right.
 We didn’t tell her.
 We didn’t want our little girl, at the time just 8, to know anything other than a life characterized by constancy and security.

 For exactly the same reason, I was one of those mothers who picked her up when she was a baby the very minute she started crying at night.
 My mother encouraged me to do so, often telling me there would be plenty of times as an adult when my daughter would have to cry alone.
 But I was wholly unprepared for her crying in the middle of the night, without me there to comfort her, at just fourteen.
 Only 11 weeks ago, in fact, as I lay in the ICU, following a mastectomy and DIEP flap reconstruction surgery.